TUTTO'S SUSTAINABILITY CONCEPT

 Wood as a carbon store

 Trees absorb CO₂ from the atmosphere through photosynthesis and store it as carbon.
 Even after felling, this remains bound in the wood as long as the material is not burnt or decomposed.
-The longer wood is preserved as a raw material, the longer it contributes to reducing the CO₂ concentration in the atmosphere. tutto actively contributes to CO₂ binding:
+The longer wood is preserved as a raw material, the longer it contributes to reducing the CO₂ concentration in the atmosphere. tutto actively contributes to CO₂ sequestration:

 - To produce a stool, two disposable pallets are prepared and further processed.